Choi Jung-in

 Choi Jung-in (born December 7, 1980), also known mononymously as Jung-in, is a South Korean singer.
 She debuted in 2002 as a guest vocalist on the song "Rush" by hip hop duo Leessang, frequently collaborating with the group over the next decade.
 She was a member of the R&B group G.Fla from 2004 to 2008, before releasing her debut solo album, From Andromeda, in 2010.
 She reunited with Leessang member Gary in 2014 for the single "Your Scent", which reached number one on the Gaon Digital Chart.

 Career

 2002–2007: Debut and G.Fla

 She debuted in a collaboration with Leessang for the song "Rush".
 She would later join the five-member R&B group, G.Fla, consisting of herself, Geol, Jung Soo-young, Jung Hee-young and Kim Ji-in.
 In 2004, G.Fla released their first album Groove Flamingo on September 16.
 Their last album together, 음악하는 여자, was released on September 5, 2007.

-In April 1 and 3, 2018, she participated in the Spring is Coming concert, a pro-peace event held in North Korea.
+On April 1 and 3, 2018, she participated in the Spring is Coming concert, a pro-peace event held in North Korea.